+1. Click Export.

-- 1 Click Export. - 2 In the Browse For Folder window, select a folder and then click OK. - 3 Click OK. - 4 Click File \rightarrow Export \rightarrow Server Information.
-The server file is saved in the <user>APP_DATA folder. - 5 Copy all the files to the root of the microSD card.
-See USB Communication on page 65 for information on copying files to the device.
+- 2. In the Browse For Folder window, select a folder and then click OK. - 3.
+Click OK. - 4.
+Click File > Export > Server Information.

+The server file is saved in the <user>APP_DATA folder.

+5. Copy all the files to the root of the microSD card.
+See Chapter 3, USB Communication for information on copying files to the device.